wiesenthal/traffic-map/README.md

 - **API**: tRPC for type-safe API calls
 - **Data Source**: Google Maps Distance Matrix API
 - **Grid**: 10x10 sampling grid across San Francisco (121 data points)
+- **Destination Management**: Dynamic destination system with customizable trip frequencies
+- **Traffic Analysis**: Calculates both total travel time and traffic-only time (rush hour - off-peak)

 ## API Usage Notes

 - The application processes data in batches of 25 points to respect Google Maps API rate limits
 - Travel times are calculated for the next occurrence of the selected time (5 PM for rush hour, 3 AM for off-peak)
 - The API provides traffic-aware routing when available
+- Each destination is analyzed separately, allowing for personalized commute planning
+- Remember to reload traffic data when adding new destinations to ensure all calculations are current

 ## Development